-The Game Animal Council is a statutory body established under the Game Animal Council Act 2013.
-We provide expert advice to the Minister of Conservation on game animals, are a source of information and education to the hunting sector and take a science-based approach to everything we do.
-We promote hunter safety, enhanced public access, hunter-led conservation and seek to improve both recreational and commercial hunting opportunities.
+The Game Animal Council was established under the Game Animal Council Act 2013 and provides expert advice to the Ministers of Conservation and Hunting & Fishing on hunting and the management of game animals (deer, tahr, chamois and wild pigs).
+It is a source of information and education to the hunting sector and promotes hunter safety and hunter-led conservation while seeking to improve recreational, community and commercial hunting opportunities.

 Key functions of the GAC include: